mikelgoig/php-microservice-example/docs/architecture/bounded-contexts.md

 - **Book:** Represents a book available for purchase.
 - **Stock:** Tracks the availability of a book, ensuring that inventory levels are accurate.
-- **Category:** Groups books for easier navigation and classification.
+- **Tag:** Tags books for easier navigation and classification.

 ### Responsibilities

-- Manage the creation, updating, and deletion of books and categories.
+- Manage the creation, updating, and deletion of books and tags.
 - Maintain accurate stock levels for all books.
 - Provide stock and pricing information to other contexts.